KSPandian7/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### RESULTS
-Hence all the flipflops are implemented using verilog and their functionality has been validated using their functional tables.
+Thus implementation of flipflops using verilog is verified